5 Ways to Draw More Attendees to Your Trade Show Booth

-The most common technique trade show exhibits use to attract audiences, develop leads, and improve brand recall is complimentary gifts.
+Complimentary gifts are the most common technique used to attract audiences, develop leads, and improve brand recall.
 From posters, keychains, and mugs to iPads, camcorders, and power banks, giveaways are the norm at most shows, and brands are becoming increasingly more creative in their offerings.

-However, as a business, you should not gift items to each and every attendee.
-One, it’s expensive.
+However, you should not gift items to every attendee as a business.
+One, it was expensive.
 Two, it’s blind marketing.
 Three, it’s not as effective as you might expect.

 When an attendee comes to your exhibit, you must aim to build long-lasting relationships, not fickle ones that vaporize the moment the trade show is over.
-Once you find the ones whose leads will convert, give them thoughtful items.
+Give them thoughtful items once you find the ones whose leads will convert.

-If you are a technology company and showcasing your newest smartphone with never-seen-before specs, how about a private demo session?
-That’s a wonderful way to make a possible customer feel special.
-He or she will definitely take the effort to engage with your brand and tell others about it.
+How about a private demo session if you are a technology company showcasing your newest smartphone with never-seen-before specs?
+That’s a beautiful way to make a possible customer feel special.
+They will try to engage with your brand and tell others about it.

-So, scout for real leads and then use your giveaways to build fruitful relationships with them.
+So, scout for genuine leads and then use your giveaways to build fruitful relationships with them.

-In the past few years, trade show exhibits have raised the bar for innovation and personalization.
+Trade show exhibits have raised the bar for innovation and personalization in the past few years.
 And while these do work in garnering attention and traffic, many exhibits have tried to be cool but have ended up looking cringe-worthy.

-Whether you use technology or simple cardboard, your trade show exhibits will only attract people if they are able to give people a reason to stop.
+Whether you use technology or simple cardboard, your exhibits will only attract people if they are able to give people a reason to stop.
 You could use the advantage of height to make sure your exhibit is visible across the trade show floor.
-You can use screens to showcase live demos of how your product works – visual aids always make people stop and look.
+You can use screens to showcase live demos your product’s work – visual aids always make people stop and look.

 If your business belongs to an industry where formality reigns supreme, make sure the exhibit representatives dress to reflect that philosophy.
 Nobody wants to stop at an exhibit promoting affordable lawyers where the representatives are dressed in ripped jeans and a t-shirt.